petterfreak/yeapp_documentation/README.md

 ####__+Add new lazyload plugin__

-As it was mentioned previously (here), the files can be downloaded during running time. (on demand).
+As it was mentioned previously, the files can be downloaded during running time. (on demand).
 You can easily add files here: __app/scripts/app_constants.js__

 #### Jquery or other 3rd party files [_REQUIRES array]